 Custom software and license agreements are not taxable.
 Custom software is a computer program created and tailored specifically for a customer.
 This also includes modifications of canned software at a charge of 50% or more over its original purchase price.

-Canned software and license agreements are taxable if delivered via tangible media, such as diskette or CD-rom.
+Canned software and license agreements are taxable if delivered via tangible media..
 Canned software is not taxable if delivered electronically or loaded by the vendor.
 Canned software is a pre-written program developed for general or repeated sale or lease.

 Software Maintenance Agreements